IBM/openshift-secure-external-connections-mongodb-enterprise/README.md

 ### Use a cluster node's IP address for testing

-If you don't have a readily available public domain, you can use one of the cluster node's IP address with "nip.io". [nip.io](https://nip.io/) allows you to map the IP address to a hostname.
+If you don't have a readily available public domain, you can use one of the cluster node's IP addresses with [nip.io](https://nip.io/). nip.io allows you to map the IP address to a hostname.

 Get one of the cluster IP of your nodes:

 ```
 oc get nodes -o wide